wzuschlag/burger/README.md

 ###### launch program at command prompt > node server.js

-Using mysql workbench and file schema.sql to create the initial invetory list for a hardware store.
+Using mysql workbench and files schema.sql and seeds.sql to create the initial burger list for devour them.

 ![initial start](/screenshots/wedsite_start.png)